hailanzs/comm-proj-radar/README.md

-# COM-304: Communication Project.
-Robotics Project
+# COM-304: Communication Project. mmWave Radars
-This repository contains the material for the robotics project of the course COM-304 at EPFL.
+This repository contains the material for the mmWave radar project of the course COM-304 at EPFL.

 # Important Dates